Bed bug: Detection

 Knowing that symptoms are caused by bedbug bites rather than other causes requires seeking and finding the insect in the sleeping environment, as symptoms are not specific to bedbug bites.
-Bites by other arthropods, even the linear pattern of bites known colloquially as "breakfast, lunch and dinner bites", cause si,ilar symptoms.
+Bites by other arthropods cause similar symptoms, even the linear pattern of bites known colloquially as "breakfast, lunch and dinner bites".

 Bed bugs can occur singly, but tend to congregate once established.
 Although strictly parasitic, they spend only a tiny fraction of their lives physically attached to hosts.
 Once a bed bug finishes feeding, it follows a chemical trail to return to a nearby harborage, commonly in or near beds or couches, where they live in clusters of adults, juveniles, and eggs.
 These places may include luggage, vehicle interiors, furniture, bedside clutter—even inside electrical sockets or laptop computers.
 Bed bugs may also lodge near animals that have nested within a dwelling, such as bats, birds, or rodents.
 They can also survive by feeding on domestic cats and dogs, though humans are the preferred host of C. lectularius.

 A severe bedbug infestation can be detected by their characteristic pungent sweet smell, which has been described as like rotting raspberries.
 Bed bug detection dogs are trained to pinpoint infestations, with a possible accuracy rate between 11% and 83%.